Milici-Ilie/Control-Flow.-Switch/readme2.md

 -How to use IF ELSE statement, multiple IF statement, IF inside another IF statement, how to declare a variable outside of the method.
 How to find if 2 values are equals with a total sum, and how to check if they are greater, lower or equal and return true or false depending on some specifications [FourPacker.java] ... very good exemple for IF - IF ELSE

+-How to find out the largest prime from a number [LargestPrime.java]

 [WhileDoWhileLoops.java]/[WhileLoopExemple.java]/[WhileLoopChallenge.java]/[DigitSumChallenge.java]

                                                         ❗❗❗ 🥃🥃[WHILE-LOOPS]🥃🥃 ❗❗❗